Stilic/FunkStation/COMPILE.md

 Finally, do `sudo cp mkpsxiso /usr/local/bin/mkpsxiso` (MSYS2 doesn't have sudo, so just omit it)

-This will allow you to call mkpsxiso from anywhere (like the PSXFunkin repo).
+This will allow you to call mkpsxiso from anywhere (like in this folder).

 ## Copying PsyQ files
 First, go to the [mips](/mips/) folder of the repo, and create a new folder named `psyq`.